ouster-lidar/ouster-sdk/docs/python/examples/osf-examples.rst

     osf_file = 'path/to/osf_file.osf'

-You can use ``osf from_pcap/from_bag`` commands to generate a test OSF file to test any of the examples.
+You can use ``ouster-cli source .... save`` commands to generate a test OSF file to test any of the examples.

-Every example is wrapped into a CLI subgroup ``examples`` and available for quick tests under ``ouster-cli osf examples``:
+Every example is wrapped into a CLI and available for quick tests by running ``python3 -m ouster.sdk.examples.osf <OSF_FILE.osf> <EXAMPLE_NAME>``:

 .. code:: bash

-    $ ouster-cli osf examples --help
+    $ python3 -m ouster.sdk.examples.osf --help

-    Commands:
-    check_layout       Checks chunks layout of an OSF file. get_lidar_streams  Reads info about available Lidar Scan streams in an... get_sensors_info   Read Lidar Sensors info from an OSF file. read_all_messages  Read all message from an OSF file. read_scans         Read Lidar Scans from an OSF file. slice_scans        Copy scans from input OSF file with reduction. split_scans        Splits scans from input OSF into N=2 files.
+    usage: osf.py [-h] [--scan-num SCAN_NUM] OSF EXAMPLE

+    Ouster Python SDK OSF examples.
+The EXAMPLE must be one of: read-scans
+      read-messages
+      split-scans
+      slice-scans
+      get-lidar-streams
+      get-sensors-info
+      check-layout

-To test ``get_lidar_streams`` example you can run:
+For example to execute the ``get-lidar-streams`` example you can run:

 .. code:: bash

-    $ ouster-cli osf examples get_lidar_streams <OSF_FILE.osf>
+    $ python3 -m ouster.sdk.examples.osf <OSF_FILE.osf> get-lidar-streams

 Read Lidar Scans with ``osf.Scans``